-Stockvault collect and archive high-resolution photographs that photographers, designers and students can share and use for their personal and non-commercial design projects.
+Stockvault collects and archives high-resolution photographs that photographers, designers and students can share and use for their personal and non-commercial design projects.
 Over 110,000 free stock photos with hundreds of new images added every week.

-Kaboompics is one of the most popular source of free images for lifestyle, interior design and specialized bloggers in World.
+Kaboompics is one of the most popular sources of free images for lifestyle, interior design and specialized bloggers in the World.
 The website is owned and maintained by Karolina.
 Photos can be used for commercial purposes but cannot be sold or redistributed.

 9. Jay Mantri